 - If a battery explodes, do not touch the battery or acid with bare hands.
 Instead, put on a pair of latex gloves and carefully remove the battery from the device.
 Make sure not to touch any skin in the process.
 Next, dispose of the battery according to local guidelines.
-Again, some counties allow you to dispose of alkaline batteries in the trash, and others will require you to recycle them at a local recycling center.
+Again, some counties allow you to dispose of alkaline batteries in the trash, while others require you to recycle them at a local recycling center.

-Can you store batteries in the refrigerator?
+Can you put batteries in the fridge?

 - No, you should not put batteries in the fridge!
 If you’ve Googled how to store batteries long-term, you’ve probably seen the myth that putting batteries in the refrigerator will help them last longer, but that isn’t true.
 While the cooler temperature might lengthen the battery life, the moisture inside the refrigerator could damage the battery in other ways.
 Most battery manufacturers do not recommend storing batteries in the fridge.

 In fact, Duracell, one of the leading battery brands in the U.S., even states this on its website: “DON’T – Place your batteries in a refrigerator.
 This will not ‘recharge’ your batteries, increase storage life, or increase your batteries’ power.”